BitBagCommerce/SyliusMercanetBnpParibasPlugin/README.md

 ## Overview

 This plugin enables using Mercanet BNP Paribas payments in Sylius based stores.

+## Support

+Do you want us to customize this plugin for your specific needs?
+Write us an email on mikolaj.krol@bitbag.pl 💻

 ## Installation
 ```bash